zhuanhao-wu/rtl-modeling/README.md

 # Comparison
 1. PyMTL
-- we need to be explicit about using builtins (instead of using `def` blocks).
-- We can also use `Wire` in synchronous clock
-- PyMTL has not been updated since half years ago
+- PyMTL has not been updated since half a year ago

 2. PyRTL
 - PyRTL is being _actively_ updated